 Once children reach their 11th birthday, they may start to participate in custody proceedings.
 Although children aged 11 to 13 are too young to request a permanent placement with a parent, they may ask for a temporary custody order.
 Specifically, they can indicate to Sandy Springs courts which parent they would prefer to live with, and a judge can order that placement for a period of six months before reviewing the decision at the end of the half-year period.

-O.C.G.A. §19-9-3(a)(5) allows children aged 14 and older to communicate to a court which parent they want to live with, but the courts can dismiss such decisions if they do not reflect the children’s best interests.
+O.C.G.A. §19-9-3(a)(5) allows children aged 14 and older to communicate to a local court which parent they want to live with, but the courts can dismiss such decisions if they do not reflect the children’s best interests.
 Kids ages 14 and up may request to alter their primary living situation once every two years, but there must have been a material change in circumstances before a judge can make modifications to their custody order.

 If you would like to have your court-ordered child custody plan changed because of a material change in family life, a dedicated Sandy Springs child custody modification lawyer can help.
 Contact our team today for assistance completing the required forms and constructing a new parenting plan that meets your unique circumstances and needs.